DrSleep/tensorflow-deeplab-resnet/README.md

 ## Dataset and Training

 To train the network, one can use the augmented PASCAL VOC 2012 dataset with <code>10582</code> images for training and <code>1449</code> images for validation.
+Note that the training hyperparameters may not be optimal as they are not chosen according to the paper guidelines.

 The training script allows to monitor the progress in the optimisation process using TensorBoard's image summary.
 Besides that, one can also exploit random scaling of the inputs during training as a means for data augmentation.
 For example, to train the model from scratch with random scale turned on, simply run:
 ```bash